Selina Scott: Journalism

-Scott trained in Dundee, Scotland on D. C. Thomson's The Sunday Post newspaper, once lauded in Guinness World Records as having the "highest per capita readership in the world", before becoming press officer for the Highlands and Islands Tourist board on the Isle of Bute.
-She made her television debut on the weeknightly news programme for the regional ITV station Grampian Television, North Tonight in Aberdeen at the height of the North Sea oil boom.
+Scott trained in Dundee on D. C. Thomson's The Sunday Post newspaper, before becoming press officer for the Highlands and Islands Tourist board on the Isle of Bute.
+She made her television debut on North Tonight, the nightly news programme for the regional ITV station Grampian Television, in Aberdeen at the height of the North Sea oil boom.

 British television

 Several months after North Tonight began, Scott, aged 29, moved to national TV, appearing as a newsreader on ITN's News at Ten.
-In 1982, at the outbreak of the Falklands War, Scott became the Forces' pin-up.
+In 1982, at the outbreak of the Falklands War, Scott became a forces' pin-up.

-Eighteen months after she first anchored ITV's News at Ten, she was poached by the BBC to launch Breakfast Time in January 1983.
-In contrast to Alastair Burnet and Sandy Gall, who had welcomed her at ITN, she presented the new show with Frank Bough.
-In a 2020 interview Scott said that Bough would deliberately undermine her by interrupting mid-question and in other ways; when she attempted to complain she said that senior management simply wasn't interested: "they seemed to have no emotional intelligence, and they let men like Frank Bough roam the BBC without any check on them".
+She was recruited by the BBC to launch Breakfast Time in January 1983.
+In contrast to Alastair Burnet and Sandy Gall, who had welcomed her at ITN, she presented the new show with an adversarial Frank Bough.
+In a 2020 interview, Scott said that Bough deliberately undermined her by interrupting mid-question and in other ways; when she attempted to complain she said that senior management simply wasn't interested: "they seemed to have no emotional intelligence, and they let men like Frank Bough roam the BBC without any check on them".
 She said that there was a very sexist atmosphere at the BBC, "this malevolence".

 When she left Breakfast Time, she accepted the role as presenter of the BBC's The Clothes Show (1986–1988), and was guest host on the chat show Wogan.
 Here she interviewed, amongst many others, Ginger Rogers and Prince Andrew.
 In connection with interviewing Andrew, she says he asked her out, but she managed to ignore it.

 It was at this time that Albert Broccoli, the producer of the James Bond films, auditioned Scott for the role of Miss Moneypenny in The Living Daylights.
 "He sat me on a high stool so he and his producer could get a good eyeful," Scott told The Lady in 2013.

-Scott appeared on Britain's first government-authorised satellite service, BSB, before moving to Rupert Murdoch's Sky when the two companies merged.
+Scott appeared on Britain's first satellite service, BSB, before moving to Rupert Murdoch's Sky when the two companies merged.
 There she co-anchored its 1992 election-night coverage with David Frost.